 Surviving your First Day in a New Job

-Your first day in a new job will always be a memorable one, for hopefully the right reasons.
-Off course starting a new job is going to come with some stress and nerves but making a positive impression is still possible regardless of this.
+Your first day in a new job will always be a memorable one – particularly if you are being on-boarded remotely – hopefully for the right reasons.
+Of course, starting a new job is going to come with some stress and nerves but making a positive impression is still possible regardless of this.

 First impressions are lasting and it’s important to remember you got this job because your last impression was a good one.